uploadcare/nextjs-loader/README.md

 NEXT_PUBLIC_UPLOADCARE_CUSTOM_PROXY_DOMAIN="proxy.example.com"
 ```

-That's it, you should be able to use the project through your code (see Usage section).
+That's it.
+You may now use `nextjs-loader` in your project (see Usage section).

 Below are optional parameters: